Modern Resume Template & Format (18+ Examples for 2021)

 UC Davis, 2016-2020

-A skills-based resume, also known as a functional resume, is a resume that focuses more on your most relevant job skills than on your professional experience.
-Skills-based resumes are recommended for unique career situations, such as changing careers, having significant gaps in employment, and targeting jobs unrelated to your work experience.
+A skills-based resume, also known as a functional resume, focuses more on your relevant skills than on your professional experience.
+Skills-based resumes are best for unique career situations, e.g. changing careers, significant gaps in employment, and targeting jobs unrelated to your experience.

 They’re a simple way to gloss over the fact you don’t have much experience in the field you’re applying in.
 Sounds bulletproof, right?